Hypoxylon Canker of Oaks

 Overview

 Hypoxylon canker appears as a dead lesion on limbs, branches, and trunks of affected oak trees.
 It develops under the bark, and, in advanced stages, causes a white rot decay that contributes to tree mortality, compromises the structural integrity of the tree, and makes it a danger to life and property.
-This publication discusses the symptoms, cause, and control methods to use to keep Hypoxylon canker at bay.
-(3 Pages)
+This publication discusses the symptoms, causes, and control methods to use to keep Hypoxylon canker at bay.

 More choices in Insects, Pests & Diseases